Pakistan–Switzerland relations

 Pakistan and Switzerland maintain a bilateral relationship.
-Pakistan has an embassy in Bern, whereas Switzerland has embassy in Islamabad, a Consulate-General in Karachi and an honorary consulate in Lahore.
+Pakistan has an embassy in Bern, whereas Switzerland has embassy in Islamabad and a Consulate-General in Karachi.

 Bilateral agreements

 Pakistan and Switzerland have signed several agreements, which include an agreement on the reciprocal promotion and protection of investments, the avoidance of double taxation, air traffic, technical and scientific cooperation.

 Economic relations

 Both countries share over six decades of friendship, and have cooperated closely in several fields.
 Switzerland ranks fifth in terms of foreign direct investment (FDI) in Pakistan and a reliable trading partner, the Swiss-based multinational companies have invested 1.2 billion dollars in Pakistan, in various sectors including food processing, pharmaceuticals, chemicals, machinery and engineering, banking. thus providing jobs for over 10,000 Pakistanis.
 Recently, the Swiss Business Council has also opened in Karachi.
 Switzerland has been a keen observer at meetings of the Friends of Pakistan.
 Currently, there are a small number of Pakistani scientists who work at CERN in Geneva.